Covid-19 Travel Update

 - Serbia: All visitors to Serbia must arrive with a negative PCR test taken in the 48 hours before arrival.

-- Iceland (UK GREEN LIST): You can travel to Iceland for reasons other than essential travel if you are a resident or if you have been fully vaccinated against Covid-19 or can prove you have recovered from Covid-19.
+- Iceland (UK Green List): You can travel to Iceland for reasons other than essential travel if you are a resident or if you have been fully vaccinated against Covid-19 or can prove you have recovered from Covid-19.
 You will need to pre-register before arrival.
+From the 26 July, you will also need to have proof of a negative PCR test or antigen test no older than 72 hours.

 - Republic of Ireland: You will need to complete a passenger locator form.
 No travel-related testing or quarantine will be necessary for travellers from Great Britain with valid proof of full vaccination.
 If you do not have valid proof of vaccination and are travelling from Great Britain you will need to present evidence of a negative RT-PCR test result within 72 hours prior to arrival into the country, self-quarantine, undergo post-arrival testing.

-- Morocco: Flights between the UK and Morocco resumed on June 15th.
-To enter Morocco you need proof that you have been fully vaccinated against Covid-19 at least 2 weeks before travel.
+- Morocco: To enter Morocco you need proof that you have been fully vaccinated against Covid-19 at least 2 weeks before travel.
 Those who have not been vaccinated can enter with proof of a negative test no older than 48 hours.
-See below for further details of how travelling to Morocco will work.

 - The Gambia: You will need a negative test no older than 72 hours.
 UK travellers will also need to take a rapid test on arrival.